-Even though probationary contracts are renewable annually (in accord with Sections March 2018 76 | P a g e 2.2.1.2 and 2.6.1), legitimate reasons for non-reappointment of a probationary faculty member may include but are not limited to the following:
+Even though probationary contracts are renewable annually (in accord with Sections 2.2.1.2 and 2.6.1), legitimate reasons for non-reappointment of a probationary faculty member may include but are not limited to the following:

 - a. unfavorable reviews of the faculty member's performance based on the expectations identified in Sections 2.5 and/or 2.10, - b. cancellation of or change in a program (as defined in Section 2.13.5.1.1), - c. declining enrollment, - d. need for reduction in staff, and/or - e. incongruence between the teaching interests of the faculty member and the educational goals of the college [university].